Are your sales and marketing efforts focused on attracting new customers? If so, you’re not alone.

-In a recent study, four out of five businesses surveyed said they planned to increase spending on customer acquisition in 2017, while just two out of five planned to spend more on customer retention.
+In a recent study, four out of five businesses surveyed said they planned to increase spending on customer acquisition in the next year, while just two out of five planned to spend more on customer retention.

 But if you focus on customer acquisition at the expense of retention, you’re missing out on one of the easiest ways to grow sales: by selling more to existing customers.

 Take initiative, instead of waiting for customers to place bigger orders or ask for new products.
 First, identify your most valuable customers by calculating their customer lifetime value.

 Depending on the long-term potential of the opportunity, it may be worth revamping your business model to take advantage of it.
 For example, you might want to add a new product.

 Identify opportunities to sell more to these customers:

 - Upselling and cross-selling: Can you convince a customer who buys Product A from you to purchase add-on Product A-1 too?
 Or can you also cross-sell related Products B and C?

 - New sales/distribution channels: Adding new sales and distribution channels can increase sales.
 For example, maybe your customers prefer to buy from you online, instead of going through a salesperson.